edbzn/blog/content/blog/vuejs-mixins-are-broken/index.md

 ### Mixins break encapsulation

 It's possible that some mixins cannot be used together.
-For example if two mixins declare the same method `doSomething()`, it will break.
-The last declared mixin wins.
-Also the component cannot define its own `doSomething()` method.
+For example if two mixins declare the same `doSomething()` method, it will break because the last declared mixin wins.
+In this case the component also cannot define its own `doSomething()` method.

 It's quite difficult to fix name collisions because we need first to refactor the mixin, then find and refactor all the consuming components and mixins, which can be very complicated in a big project.